The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Introduction

 In this context, we present results from an intensive high-precision RV monitoring campaign of another Gaia astrometric planet candidate, Gaia-ASOI-009 (aka HD\,128717).
 The object is part of the publicly available Gaia candidate exoplanet list\footnote{\url{https://www.cosmos.esa.int/web/gaia/exoplanets}}.
-The Gaia DR3 archive reports a value of the RUWE\footnote{Renormalized Unit Weight Error, a standard diagnostic of the departure from a good single-star fit to Gaia astrometry.} statistic of 1.32, formally below the threshold of 1.4 adopted for systematically attempting to perform orbital fits to Gaia DR3 astrometric time-series.
+The Gaia DR3 archive reports a value of the renormalised unit weight error (RUWE)\footnote{ A standard diagnostic of the departure from a good single-star fit to Gaia astrometry.} statistic of 1.32, formally below the threshold of 1.4 adopted for systematic attempts to perform orbital fits to Gaia DR3 astrometric time-series.
 The Gaia DR3 solution type, `OrbitalTargetedSearch', corresponds to one of the orbital solutions obtained as part of an analysis performed on a supplementary external input list, as described in detail in \citet{holletal2023} and \citet{gaiaarenouetal2023}.
 We observed HD\,128717 within the context of the Global Architecture of Planetary Systems collaboration \citep[GAPS,][]{covinoetal2013,desideraetal2013} with the HARPS-N spectrograph \citep{cosentinoetal2012} at Telescopio Nazionale Galileo (TNG).
 The target was included in the target list of the original GAPS programme, with a tailored observing strategy designed upon release of the Gaia DR3 orbital solution.
-HD\,128717 was then included in the ongoing large program ``The Great HARPS-N hunt for super-Earths and Neptunes interior to outer giant planets detected by Gaia''.
-This program focuses on confirming astrometric long-period exoplanets and brown dwarfs and, through subsequent high-cadence follow-up, on searching for inner low-mass planets in the observed systems.
-A full description of the program will be provided in an upcoming paper (Barbato et al., in prep.).
-We present a detailed analysis of the RV dataset collected within the program, as well as combined analysis with the available Gaia DR3 and Hipparcos astrometry, to confirm the orbital solution, along with a set of simulations to confirm the planetary nature of the candidate.
+HD\,128717 was then included in the ongoing large programme: The Great HARPS-N hunt for super-Earths and Neptunes interior to outer giant planets detected by Gaia.
+This programme is focussed on confirming astrometric long-period exoplanets and BDs and, through subsequent high-cadence follow-up, as well as on searching for inner low-mass planets in the observed systems.
+A full description of the programme will be provided in an upcoming paper (Barbato et al., in prep.).
+Here, we present a detailed analysis of the RV dataset collected within the programme, as well as a combined analysis with the available Gaia DR3 and Hipparcos astrometry to confirm the orbital solution, along with a set of simulations to confirm the planetary nature of the candidate.